SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 <a id="fn1">1</a>: _LivingPrague_ Staff, ["Prague Jan Nepomuk Statue"](https://livingprague.com/prague-attractions/prague-jan-nepomuk-statue/), _LivingPrague.com_, posted in 2020, retrieved 2022-Feb-13. [↩](#fn1a)

-<a id="fn2">2</a>: M Muzdakis, ["This Relief of a Saint’s Dog Shines Gold From Many Years of Pets for the “Good Boy”"](https://mymodernmet.com/saint-john-of-nepomuk-dog-prague/),
-_My Modern Met_, 2021-Dec-08.
+<a id="fn2">2</a>: M Muzdakis, ["This Relief of a Saint's Dog Shines Gold From Many Years of Pets for the 'Good Boy'"](https://mymodernmet.com/saint-john-of-nepomuk-dog-prague/), _My Modern Met_, 2021-Dec-08.

 __NB:__ The dog is usually thought to be the soldier's dog, not the saint's dog.  [↩](#fn2a)